robbert-vdh/yabridge/README.md

 ## Performance tuning

-Running Windows VST plugins under Wine should have minimal performance impact, but you may still notice an increase in latency and audio spikes.
-There are a few things you can do to get rid of most or all of these negative side effects:
+Running Windows VST plugins under Wine should have minimal performance impact, but you may still notice an increase in audio spikes and overall processing latency.
+Luckily there are a few things you can do to get rid of most or all of these negative side effects:

-- First of all, you'll want to make sure that your user is able to run programs with realtime privileges.
-Note that on Arch and Manjaro this does not necessarily require a realtime kernel as the `PREMPT` patch set is enabled on their regular kernels.
-You can verify that this is set up correctly by running `chrt -f 10 whoami`, which should print your username.
+- First of all, you'll want to make sure that you can run programs with realtime priorities.
+Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREMPT` patch set in their regular kernels.
+You can verify that this is workign correctly by running `chrt -f 10 whoami`, which should print your username.

-- The second, possibly even more important thing is to use a build of Wine with Proton's fsync patches.
-This can improve performance significantly when using a lot of plugins at once.
-If you're running Arch or Manjaro, then you can use [this](https://github.com/nine7nine/pkgbuilds_nspa/tree/master/wine-nspa) audio production optimized Wine PKGBUILD.
-Aside from a patched version of Wine you'll also need a supported kernel for this to work.
+- The other even more important thing you can do is to use a build of Wine with Proton's fsync patches.
+This can improve performance significantly, especially when using a lot of plugins at the same time.
+If you're running Arch or Manjaro, then you can use [this](https://github.com/nine7nine/pkgbuilds_nspa/tree/master/wine-nspa) PKGBUILD to build an audio production optimized version of Wine.
+Aside from a patched copy of Wine you'll also need a supported kernel for this to work.
   Manjaro's kernel supports fsync out of the box, and on Arch you can use the `linux-zen` kernel.
 Finally you'll have to set the `WINEFSYNC` environment variable to `1` to enable fsync.
 See the [search path setup](#search-path-setup) section for more information on where to do this.
   You can use the following command to check if this is set correctly:

   ```shell
   env -i HOME="$HOME" $SHELL -l -c 'echo $WINEFSYNC'
   ```

   If this prints `1` then everything is set up correctly.
+Running `wineboot` from a terminal should now also print `fsync: up and running.`.
 You'll have to log out and back in again for this to take effect on applications launched from the GUI.

-  I don't know the what the best way to install an fsync patched version of Wine on other distros is, so if anyone knows more about this then please let me know and I'll add it to this section.
+  If anyone knows a good way to install an fsync patched version of Wine on other distros, then please let me know!

 ## Runtime dependencies and known issues